 - Fresh red chiles: this is an optional ingredient in the cookbook.
-Noubess hot and spicy sauce replaced the fresh chiles.
+Noubess hot and spicy sauce replaced the fresh chiles in my recipe.

 - Lemon juice: a secret ingredient that is sure to elevate the taste of your food.
 It is a must-have fresh lemon.

-- Coconut milk: this will help thickens the sauce.
+- Coconut milk: this will help thicken the sauce.
 Don’t substitute this ingredient.

 How to make Coconut Fish Curry

 This recipe comes together in less than one hour, from cleaning the fish to cooking it in a delicious and creamy sauce.

 Clean and rinse the fish, then season it with salt.
 Heat the oil in a medium pan, and brown the fish.
 Set it aside and keep warm.
-In the same oil, fry onion until brown.
+In the same oil, fry the onion until brown.

-Add the garlic and then stir; cook for 1 minute, then ass the curry powder, tomato paste: chiles, and lemon juice.
+Add the garlic and then stir; cook for 1 minute, then add the curry powder, tomato paste: chiles, and lemon juice.
 Mix well and continue stirring to prevent the mixture from burning—Cook for 2 to 3 minutes.